 All sliding events will take place at the Yanqing National Sliding Centre, located in the Xiaohaituo mountain area in Yanqing, located 74km north-west of the Chinese capital.

 The track that will be used for the sliding events is the first of its kind in the world incle a 360-degree turn.
-The competition length of the track is 1615 meters, with a maximum gradient of 18% and 16 curves.
+The competition length of the track is 1615m, with a maximum gradient of 18 per cent and 16 curves.

 The venue has a seating capacity of 2,000 and a standing capacity of 8,000 for spectators.